Escape of mass and entropy for diagonal flows in real rank one situations: Coordinate system for

 \section{Coordinate system for $G$}

-The Lie algebra $\mf g$ is the direct sum of a simple Lie algebra of rank $1$ and a compact one.
+Recall that the Lie algebra $\mf g$ is the direct sum of a simple Lie algebra of rank $1$ and a compact one.
 Since the height function is right-$\varrho(K)$-invariant and all further considerations are right-$\varrho(K)$-invariant, we can restrict to $\mf g$ being simple. \cite{CDKR1} and \cite{CDKR2} provide a classification-free construction of all Riemannian symmetric spaces of noncompact type and rank one.
-Basal to this is the choice of a certain coordinate system for real simple Lie groups $G$ of real rank $1$, which allows to treat all these groups without refering to their classification.
+Their results rely on the choice of a certain coordinate system for real simple Lie groups $G$ of real rank $1$, which allows us to treat all these groups without refering to their classification.
 In the following we recall this coordinate system, the one for the associated symmetric spaces and some essential formulas.

 The semidirect product $NA$ is parametrized by